KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 - Discussion of  [How we built 12 products in one year](https://sugoilabs.com/2018/12/how-we-built-12-products-in-one-year/)
 - Discussion of market research work
 - Read and discuss [Top Seven Questions that Investors Ask Start-ups & How to Handle Them](https://www.entrepreneur.com/article/309494)
-- Use these questions as prompts for your start-up - write answerrs in your Field Pad
+- Use these questions as prompts for your start-up - write answers in your Field Pad
 - Present your answers to the other team (who are your potential investors)
 - Team Discussions